 Claiming Your Legacy (Pre-Google) YouTube Account

-Say you visited the legacy channel recently, and found that the videos you uploaded there are doing well.
+Say you visited the legacy channel recently and found that the videos you uploaded there are doing well.
 There is a good increase in subscribers and your videos are garnering thousands of views.
 You feel encouraged and want to rebuild the channel.

 Maybe you even want to monetize the channel leveraging on the subscriber count and so on.

 What about this scenario?
-You’ve uploaded stuff that you’re embarrassed of now.
+You’ve uploaded stuff that you’re embarrassed about now.
 Maybe you uploaded something ‘silly’ when you were still wet behind your ears.
 You now want to access the channel, so that you can delete the ’embarrassing’ videos or delete the channel altogether.

 So, how do you claim your legacy account?
 In other words, how do you recover your Youtube account with your user name?

-You try to login to your legacy channel Youtube channel.
+You try to log in to your legacy channel Youtube channel.

 YourTube account login doesn’t ask for your username.
-Instead it asks for your email or phone number.
+Instead, it asks for your email or phone number.

 Yes, you need a Google account to sign in to a YouTube channel.
 Even if you remember the email associated with the old legacy account, you can’t still log in.